cbolson22/Recipe-Book-Site/README.md

 ## Description

 The project dynamically loads recipes from a JavaScript file (`recipes.js`) and displays them as cards on a webpage.
 It's built with plain HTML, CSS, and JavaScript.
+A tabbed interface allows users to switch between viewing the main recipes and potential recipes.

 Recipes are rendered as collapsible headers (accordion) via `script.js`; the layout is a single stacked column and `style.css` includes a subtle gradient background.